Guest blog by Dante Benedettini JD, MBA

 - Affords changes as we advance daily with agility.

 - Dedicates support experts to guide my team through the transformation.

 - Keeps me focused on the more strategic decisions, not the technology.

 There’s no lack of agility like other solutions I used.
 I liken it to building the airplane as you’re flying – I’m able to make changes throughout the implementation as my business changes, which happens all too frequently.
 ASCENT® has the capabilities to allow for these “growing pains” without feeling overwhelmed by it.
 I’ve had experience with other matter management systems, but wish I chose ASCENT® from the very beginning.

-So the question that remains to be answered is how are we using this tool to support our transformation?
+So the question that remains to be answered is how are we using this tool to support transforming our global legal departments into a cohesive and efficient team?
 It starts when we come in in the morning – we open ASCENT® and it’s opened all day long.
 We’ve gained agreement on what constitutes a matter and now all matters go straight into ASCENT®.
 We also use the system at home, securely because anyone with security privileges can access the system from anywhere – including their mobile phones.

-Another way we’ve supported our transformation is by moving all our files to the cloud.
+Another way we’re transforming how we manage data is by moving all our files to the cloud.
 If your IT department is concerned about moving everything to the cloud like mine was, have the right conversations.
 The conversations with doeLEGAL and IT helped inspire us to think differently about where we keep our files – now everything is in the cloud and we now know it’s much more secure than our previous approach.
 Security is important to us – the doeLEGAL servers are prepared for anything regarding security.
 Their policies, procedures, and standards all overcame our initial hosting concerns.

 We are still in the beginning stages of my transformation plans, but already, ASCENT® has allowed me to demonstrate that we are becoming a world-class in-house legal department with the ability to communicate our value throughout the company, for example: